kijetesantakalu912345/EBF5-AP-ScriptMods/SOCKET_SCHEMAS.md

 Sends a validation message of type "received_item_count_update" with the new count of all received items in game memory if successful.

 ### client_to_game_debug_message
-Sent by the client to the game to print a string to the game's APDebugLogger.
-As the name suggests this is only meant for debugging purposes.<br>
+Sent by the client to the game to print a string to the game's `APDebugLogger`.
-Mainly for testing if basic socket communication is working.

 ```json
 {